ampproject/amp.dev/.github/ISSUE_TEMPLATE/content.md

 ## 📖 Missing or Out-of-Date Documentation

 ### Problem
-A clear and concise description of what content is missing, or needs updating.
-It could be a missing guide explaining a concept, a step-by-step tutorial, or something that is confusing or doesn't work when you tried it.
+A clear and concise description of what content is missing or needs updating.
+It could be a missing guide explaining a concept, a step-by-step tutorial, or something that is confusing or didn't work when you tried it.

 ### Location
-In which part of the site would that content live?
+Section of the site where the content lives (or should).

 ### Content type
 Such as tutorial, an updated paragraph, or reference docs?

-### Information architecture proposal (optional)
+### Information architecture (optional)
 If you have ideas on how we should structure the content, tell us!